kristinemlarson/gnssrefl/docs/pages/signal_issues.md

 <img src="../_static/at01_358_205.png" width="600"/>

-This is E5
+This is E5.
+Note that instead of nice clean peaks, it is spread out.
+You can also see that the E5 retrievals degrades as elevation angle increases, which is exactly what you would expect with the multipath delay increasing with elevation angle.
+I would just recommend only using this signal for RH < 5 meters.
+And even then, if you are tracking L8, you probably also have L5, L6, and L7, so there is not a ton gained by also using L8.

 <img src="../_static/at01_358_208.png" width="600"/>

-You see that the E5 retrievals degrades as elevation angle increases, which is exactly what you would expect with the multipath delay increasing with elevation angle.

 ##  What about L1C?